 They continued to live at 123 Commonwealth during the 1884-1885 winter season, but moved thereafter to the Hotel Brunswick (southeast corner of Clarendon and Boylston).

 On June 15, 1885, 123 Commonwealth was purchased from Elizabeth Butler by Anna (Weld) Perkins, the wife of Naval Captain (later Commodore) George Hamilton Perkins.
 They previously had lived at 284 Marlborough.
-They also maintained homes, The Box (Winnepauket Farm), in Webster, New Hampshire, and the De Rham cottage in Newport.
+They also maintained a home, The Box (Winnepauket Farm), in Webster, New Hampshire, and the De Rham cottage in Newport.
+Their daughter, Isabel Weld Perkins, lived with them.

 Anna (Weld) Perkins was the daughter of shipping, railroad, and real estate magnate William Fletcher Weld.
-Her sister, Sarah Minot (Mrs. George) Pratt, lived at 127 Commonwealth, and their step-mother, Isabella (Walker) Weld, lived at 115 Commonwealth.
+Her brother-in-law and sister, George Langdon Pratt and Sarah Minot (Weld) Pratt, lived at 127 Commonwealth.
+Anna Perkins’s and Sarah Pratt’s step-mother, Isabella (Walker) Weld (William F. Weld’s second wife), lived at 115 Commonwealth with their half-brother, George Walker Weld.